guidok91/spark-movies-etl/README.md

 Spark data pipeline that ingests and transforms a movies dataset.

-The Data Lake layers are defined as follows:
+We define a Data Lake with the following layers:
 - `Bronze`: Contains raw data files directly dumped from an event stream, e.g. a Kafka connector.
 - `Silver`: Contains standardised data based on the raw files but without any transformations applied.
 - `Gold`: Contains transformed data according to business and data quality rules.